WojciechMatuszewski/programming-notes/system-design/system-design-interview-insiders-guide-vol1.md

   - In the case of the **logout and establishing a connection**, the logic is not that complex – **flip a flag in a `key:value` store**.

   - For the case of **disconnection**, we must implement a heartbeat (users might lose connection multiple times a minute).
 One might implement this logic via **SQS and visibility delay**.

+## Chapter 13: Design a search autocomplete system

+- In any system, the data is the new gold.
+This rule is very much applicable to the system we are building.
+The **_data gathering service_** is crucial in the architecture.

+- Using **naive ranking by previous search count** might work for small systems, but it will not work for a massive system with many RPS.

+- The author suggests using **_trie data structure_** for storing the previous autocomplete results.

+  - The _trie data structure_ is a **tree-like** data structure optimized for string retrieval.

+  - You might want to optimize the initial algorithm to store the most common search queries for a given tree node.

+  - Interestingly, according to the author, **updating a single node is slower than re-creating the whole data structure**.
+Fascinating.
+I guess searching through branches is slower than creating them.

+- Depending on your needs – whether the search results should be "live" or not – you should update the tire data structure accordingly.
+Remember that updating it usually takes time and a lot of compute resources.

+- The _query service_ interacts directly with the tire database.
+Caching on this layer is essential as it increases the speed of the API.

+  - You should **employ a filter** before adding/retrieving the results.
+You would not want to save dangerous queries to your database.

+- Scaling the storage might be tricky. **Sharing** comes to mind as the solution, but what is the sharding heuristic?

+  - You could split data based on the first character, but you will soon realize that more words start with "a" than "z".

+  - The author suggests **looking at historical data and sharding based on that**.